 While its TalkTalk TV Boosts have since been replaced with the option to add-on NOW TV memberships, you can still use the IPTV services to watch free-to-air channels.

-Virgin Media’s IPTV offerings are powered by TiVo, and are bundled in with its incredibly fast cable broadband packages.
+Virgin Media’s IPTV offerings are powered by TiVo and are bundled in with its incredibly fast cable broadband packages.

 There’s a lot of choice when it comes to digital TV services.
 And with the growing success and popularity of platforms like Netflix, Amazon Prime Video and Disney Plus, TV and broadband providers are working hard to offer comparable services that can be bundled in with their broadband and TV deals.

-The flexibility to watch content whenever you want, unlike traditionally-scheduled TV shows, is one of the biggest advantages of IPTV.
+The flexibility to watch content whenever you want, unlike traditionally scheduled TV shows, is one of the biggest advantages of IPTV.
 Whether you’re catching up on the latest shows you missed or binge-watching box sets, there’s no set time you need to watch.

 Unlike traditional terrestrial, satellite or cable TV, you can access IPTV content whenever you want from a suitable device, including a smart TV, laptop or smartphone.

-To compete with platforms like Netflix and Disney Plus, IPTV services are usually competitively priced, and will probably be available bundled in with your home broadband package.
+To compete with platforms like Netflix and Disney Plus, IPTV services are usually competitively priced, and will probably be available bundled with your home broadband package.

 To use IPTV, you need to have a connection with an IPTV provider that will supply you with a set-top box.
 Most premium packages from BT, TalkTalk, Sky and Virgin Media provide the box and waive an installation fee if you’re a new customer.